ShareChat: Funding

 In September 2020, ShareChat raised $40 million from investors Pawan Munjal of Hero MotoCorp, Ajay Shridhar Shriram of DCM Shriram, Twitter, SAIF Partners, Lightspeed Ventures, and India Quotient.
 By April 2021, ShareChat had raised $500 million from investors and was valued at over $2 billion.
 In May 2022, ShareChat raised $300 million from Google, Times Group and Temasek Holdings at a valuation of $5 billion.

-Initiatives against misinformation

-On 17 April 2019, ShareChat took down around half a million pieces of content and removed 54,000 accounts for spreading fake news, hate speech and spam, and for conducting coordinated misinformation campaigns.

 Issues

-In 2018, ShareChat accused Bytedance of copying its design and UI pixel to pixel in 2018, for their social media platform Helo.
-Following Delhi High Court's direction, Bytedance changed its design for Helo.
+In 2018, ShareChat accused ByteDance of copying its design and UI in their social media platform Helo.
+Following Delhi High Court's direction, ByteDance changed its design for Helo.

 In May 2020, ShareChat laid off 101 employees.
-They have since rehired over 50% of the laid-off workforce after the launch of the video platform Moj.
+The company announced that it rehired over 50% of the laid-off workforce after the launch of the video platform Moj.
 In December 2022, ShareChat laid off another 5% of its workforce.
 In January 2023, ShareChat again laid off 400 employees which was around 20% of its workforce.
 In December 2023, ShareChat further fired 200 employees, around 15% of its workforce, to cut costs and achieve profitability.

 Apps

 ShareChat

-ShareChat app is multilingual social media platform, with 180 million monthly active users.
-It offers its users multiple options to express themselves through audio chat rooms, photo and video posts, status updates, microblogging, blogging, and direct messaging in 15 Indic languages.
-This allows regional audiences to connect with like-minded users and communities.
+ShareChat is multilingual social media platform, which includes audio chat rooms, photo and video posts, status updates, microblogging, blogging, and direct messaging in 15 Indian languages.